 USTDTS conveys information about its DAAPP to both students and employees.
-A description of the DAAPP and other related information are included in the USTDTS Annual Security Report which is handed and or emailed to students and employees each October.
-As a part of Admissions Procedure, Admissions office verbally notifies all prospect students about resources that are offered by USTDTS.

-The Human Resources department provides information to students and employees during orientation along with a variety of useful information related to drug and alcohol abuse.
+A description of the DAAPP and other related information is included in the USTDTS Annual Security Report is emailed with each application and employees are emailed with an update each October.
+As a part of the admissions procedure, the admissions office verbally notifies all prospective students about resources that are offered by USTDTS.
+The Director of Educational Services provides presentations on substance abuse to departments upon request.
+Leadership and/or the Director of Educational Services also provides information to students and employees during orientation along with a variety of useful information related to drug and alcohol abuse.